-5 Results
+IV Results

 In this section, we present our data analysis and main results.
-After tracking user behavior in the month after receiving the email newsletter, we find significant and interesting behavioral responses to the social information we presented in the newsletter.
+After tracking user behavior in the month after receiving the email newsletter, we find significant and interesting behavioral responses to the social information presented in the newsletter.

 There are some common features that apply throughout our analysis.
-First, since the median user's behavior can be idiosyncratic, in the analysis, we compare the rating behavior of the belowand above-median groups with that of the median group,24 rather than the median user.
+First, since the median user's behavior can be idiosyncratic, we compare the rating behavior of the below- and abovemedian groups with that of the median group, rather than the median user.
 Similarly, in the Net Benefit treatment, we compare the above- and below-average users with that of the average group, rather than the average user.
-Second, we note that the Invite-a-Buddy shortcut did not attract the attention of our users.25 There were a total of seven buddies invited for the entire subject pool, too small for any meaningful statistical comparisons across treatments.
-Therefore, in reporting the results, we focus on movies ratings and database updating.
+Second, we note that the Invite-a-Buddy shortcut did not attract the attention of our users.
+There were a total of seven buddies invited for the entire subject pool, too small for any meaningful statistical comparisons across treatments.
+Therefore, our analysis focuses on movies ratings and database updating.
 Lastly, since 275 out of 398 participants (see Table 1) were active in the two-month period, we report separate results for all users vs. active users.